Sign up to create your custom IntoAlbania trip

 Your account has been activated!

 They say that a picture is worth a thousand words.
-How much worth would then be found in a collection of 400,000 hauntingly beautiful photographs of Albanian life spanning the period of 1850 until today?
+How much worth then would be found in Marubi’s collection of 400,000 hauntingly-beautiful photographs of Albanian life, spanning from 1850 until today?

-To fully take in and appreciate the most extensive and beautiful photographic collection in Albania, plan to devote a large portion of your day to this visit!
+To fully absorb and appreciate the most extensive and beautiful photographic collection in Albania, it’s best to dedicate a large part of your day to this wonderful exhibition!